SteeltoeOSS/Documentation/docs/developer-tools/cli.md

 Running `stop` stops the project running in your local Docker environment.

-Running `stop` in our example app tears down the project's Docker containers.
+Running `stop` in our example application tears down the project's Docker containers:

 ```sh
 $ st stop